Hawks embrace NBL favourite tag

 "We're happy with what we've got right now but we're gonna be really happy when we've got our full group together," Downer said.

-After Sunday's 3pm matchup with the Bulls, Hawke's Bay will head on the road for six straight away games before the Auckland Tuatara visit Pettigrew Green Arena on June 4.
+After Sunday's 3pm matchup against the Bulls, Hawke's Bay will head on the road for six straight away games before the Auckland Tuatara visit Pettigrew Green Arena on June 4.

 Downer said it is important to start the season with a win for the home fans before a long road trip that will be good for team chemistry.